-- 1) Identifying long-term and short-term objectives; - 2) Devising alternative courses of action to achieve the objectives; - 3) Foreseeing potential consequences to each person or group effected by the decision (i.e., stakeholder); - 4) Choosing the course of action most likely to produce the optimum (i.e., best possible) result; and - 5) Monitoring the effectiveness of the decision and making adjustments necessary to achieve the objectives.
+- Identifying long-term and short-term objectives; - 2.
+Devising alternative courses of action to achieve the objectives; - Foreseeing potential consequences to each person or group effected by the decision (i.e., stakeholder); - 4.
+Choosing the course of action most likely to produce the - best possible result; and - Monitoring the effectiveness of the decision and making adjustments necessary to achieve the objectives.